coder-mike/microvium/doc/getting-started.md

 The `--eval` argument tells Microvium to _evaluate_ the argument as source text, similar to [Node.js's `--eval` option](https://blog.risingstack.com/mastering-the-node-js-cli-command-line-options/#evalore).
 The `--no-snapshot` option tells Microvium not to output a snapshot file of the final VM state (more on this later).

-Note: the package name is `microvium` on npm, but you can refer to it in the CLI using either the command `microvium` or `mvm` for short.

-The CLI provides a default runtime environment for the script, including the `log` function to log to the console.
+The CLI provides a default runtime environment for the script, including the `Console.log` function.

 ## Run a script